How Do You Know Which Infusion Pump is Best?

 The Alaris PCU 8015 with Alaris Pump Module is another infusion system that is highly requested.
 This unit features wireless connectivity, powerful analytics, exceptional versatility, and increased protection for IV safety.
 This protection involves double-checking dose and duration, delivery rate, and protecting critical infusions such as chemotherapy.
 Guardrails CQI Reporter allows the user to spot subtle trends and measure the effectiveness of IV formularies and practices.
 The battery can run for about 6 hours.
 There is onboard flash memory in this unit.

 Hospira Plum A+

 The Baxter InfusOR may be the right infusion pump for your medical facility.
 This unit is designed to aid in many intravenous agents during anesthetic procedures.
-Some medications that are given intravenously include narcotics, muscle relaxants, and vasoactives.
-Much like the other infusion pumps, it’s easy setup and is easy-to-use.
+Some medications that are given intravenously include narcotics, muscle relaxants, and vasoactive.
+Much like the other infusion pumps, it’s easily set up and easy to use.
 Front-panel rotary switches allow the user to easily select and change medications.

 The Refurbishment Process